vigetlabs/microcosm-formula/README.md

 Used to determine the parameters to pass into the `compute()` method. `params` come directly from instantiation arguments.

-The return value of this function should be a list of values or other formulas.
+The return value of this function should be an object of values or other formulas.

 #### compute(...values)

-A formula reduces the list returned from `track` into values.
+A formula reduces the object returned from `track` into values.
 It then invokes `compute` with that list.
 The return value of this function is passed along to other Formulas or Presenters.

 #### update(repo, computed, ...values)